 Watch this short Youtube video prepared by City of Idaho Falls:

 Idaho Falls offers several neighborhoods and many housing choices including active adult communities (see link at left).
-Zillow reports the median home value to be $238,587 in early 2020, and calls it a "Very Hot" market at this time.
+Zillow reports the median home value to be $325,862 in late 2021.

 What Is Special about Idaho Falls

 Idaho Falls offers arts, cultural and sporting events, a riverwalk, and many summer and winter outdoor activities.
 It is also home to a symphony orchestra, a minor league baseball team, medical facilities, a walkable downtown, a technical college, three golf courses and a zoo.

 What Is Not Special about Idaho Falls